Wysocki CreativeZack Wysocki · The Full Story

 the Cow-Print Box.

 Christmas, 1996.
 A Gateway computer arrived in a box covered in black-and-white cow spots.
-If you grew up in that era, you know exactly what I'm talking about.
-But here's the thing — that box wasn't just packaging.
-It was brand identity.
-Gateway made technology feel accessible, exciting, and a little irreverent.
-In a world where computers were beige and corporate, they shipped yours in a cow box.
-It was different.
-It was memorable.
-It worked.
-I didn't have the vocabulary for it yet, but I was studying that without realizing it.
+That box wasn't just packaging — it was brand identity.
+Gateway made technology feel accessible and a little irreverent.
+I didn't have the vocabulary for it yet, but I was studying branding without realizing it.

 🐄

-Gateway ComputerThe cow-print box that accidentally taught me that packaging is a brand promise.
+Gateway ComputerThe cow-print box that accidentally taught me packaging is a brand promise.
 Memorable by design.

 2006